FrancescoAgnelli3/KA-GCN/README.md

 # KA-GCN
-The code will be available after the paper will be published
+The code will be available after the paper will be published.